 - Canaan fir

 The “tried and true” Christmas trees

 These Christmas tree species can be found at nearly every choose-and-cut farm or tree lot.

-Fraser fir continues to increase in popularity for good reason.
+Fraser fir continues to increase in consumer popularity and for good reason.
 Fraser fir has blue-green needles with silvery undersides.
-The branches are stiff and hold up well to ornaments.
+The branches are strong and stiff and hold up well to ornaments.
 The trees have a pleasant scent and needle retention is excellent.
 For more pictures and information on this species, see MSU‘s Fraser fir Youtube video.

-Scots pine is the tree species that has long defined the Michigan Christmas tree and is still a favorite for traditionalists.
+Scots pine is the tree species that has long defined the Michigan Christmas tree industry and is still a favorite for traditionalists.
 Scots pines are dense trees with dark-green needles.
 Stiff branches hold up well to ornaments and needle retention is excellent.
-Scots pine is also an economical choice.
+Scots pine is also a more economical choice.
 For more pictures and information on this species, see MSU‘s Scots pine YouTube video.

 Douglas fir is a dense tree with soft, light green needles.
 You’ll need to stick with lighter-weight ornaments since the branches are not as stiff as some other species.
-Another good choice for budget-conscious consumers.
+This is another good choice for budget-conscious consumers.
 For more pictures and information on this species, see MSU‘s Douglas fir YouTube video.